Are you new to the world of search engine optimization (SEO)? If so, you may be looking for a breakdown of what it is and how it works.

 Importance of a Domain and How to Find One

 The right domain name is an important factor when it comes to SEO.
-While you want people to recognize your brand when they see your domain, having an SEO-optimized domain will also let them know what your site is about, what you offer, and more.
+While you want people to recognize your brand when they see your domain, having an SEO-optimized domain name will also let them know what your site is about, what you offer, and more.

 Spam websites with domain names such as “buy-cheap-rolex.info” include keywords but aren’t going to get much love from search engines.
 Creating an SEO-friendly domain is about much more than just the keywords.